LIFE SCIENCES

 World’s Most Productive Companies

-Across large biopharma, four common threads stand out.
-They all share a tilt toward specialty and biologics, a push to raise R&D productivity, a deepening use of digital and AI in plants and supply chains, and disciplined capital deployment via mergers and acquisitions (M&A) and partnerships.
-The operating model is leaner, more outsourced where it helps, and more data-driven across discovery to commercial.
+Across large biopharma, a few common threads stand out: a tilt toward specialty therapies and biologics, a push to raise R&D productivity, deepening use of digital and AI in plants and supply chains, and disciplined capital deployment through mergers, acquisitions, and partnerships.
+The operating model is leaner, more selectively outsourced, and more data-driven from discovery through commercial.

 Productivity Snapshot